aimhigherweb/iec_website/content/what-we-do/macular-degeneration.md

 If there is fluid or blood beneath or within the retina, early detection is key to improve the chance of visual recovery.
 Your optometrist will give you an Amsler grid to take home if you are risk of wet ARMD.
 This grid should be checked in each eye every day to looks for signs of subtle distortion or loss of vision typical of early wet ARMD.
 If these changes are noticed, your eyes should be promptly tested by your optometrist for changes at the macula.
 Given early detection is critical to saving sight, a lack of symptom recognition could risk blindness.

 ![](/uploads/amsler-grid-and-instructions.jpg)

-CAPTION: Amsler Grid used to test for the onset of wet ARMD
+_Amsler Grid used to test for the onset of wet ARMD_

 If wet ARMD is diagnosed by your optometrist, injections from an eye surgeon are often required to decrease the growth of new vessels within the eye.
 With time, this helps stop the swelling, and in most cases returns the vision to a reasonable level.